EL-BID/UrbanTrips/README_en.md

 ```

-The following group of configurations names the two databases used by `urbantrips`. `alias_db_data` will store all the information related to stages, trips, and any other information that is updated with each run.
+The following group of configurations names the three databases used by `urbantrips`. `alias_db_data` will store all the information related to stages, trips, and any other information that is updated with each run.
 Thus, there can be a data database for each week or month as it reaches a certain volume (`amba_2023_week1`, `amba_2023_week2`, etc.).
-On the other hand, `alias_db_insumos` is a database that will store information constantly and will serve both for `week 1` and `week 2` data.
+On the other hand, `alias_db_insumos` is a database that will store information constantly and will serve both for `week 1` and `week 2`.
+Data in `alias_db_dashboard` saves data that is used in the dashboard.

 ```
 alias_db_data: amba_2023_semana1